Control and monitor emissions for your environmental permit

 Storage areas for intermediate bulk containers, drums, bags

-You must bund or kerb any area where environmentally harmful substances are stored (eg acids, chemical solvents, milk, lubricating oils and styrene).
+You must bund or kerb any area where environmentally harmful substances are stored (for example acids, chemical solvents, milk, lubricating oils and styrene).

 You must store substances separately if it may be risky to store them too near each other, for example because they’re flammable or if 2 substances spilled and mixed could cause an explosion or harmful fumes.